bigcommerce/catalyst/README.md

 * `BIGCOMMERCE_CDN_HOSTNAME` can remain unchanged from its default value.
 * `MAKESWIFT_API_KEY` is only used by the experimental `with-makeswift` version of Catalyst, and can be left blank when working with the core product.

----

-:warning: Notice
+> [!WARNING]

-The experimental `with-makeswift` version of Catalyst is not ready and users should focus on the core product only.
+> The experimental `with-makeswift` version of Catalyst is not ready and users should focus on the core product only.
 While we are not looking for feedback yet with the experimental `with-makeswift` version of Catalyst, the following onboarding instructions are if users want to experiment with the current state of the experimental `with-makeswift` version of Catalyst.
 During Developer Preview you should be looking at Core.

 ---